Eligibility Guidelines

 You will discuss your eligibility with intake when you register for an appointment.
 The intake volunteer will also help you find other community resources if needed.
 If you are completing a phone or virtual visit, resource information can be mailed to you.

 At your scheduled appointment time, you will arrive to Level A at Mayo Clinic Health System in Menomonie and wait by the Free Clinic of the Greater Menomonie Area sign and call 715-308-3808.
-A volunteer will open the door and screen you for Covid-19 and escort you to the exam room.
+A volunteer will open the door and escort you to the exam room.
 A nurse will check your vital signs and ask about your health and current medications.
 You will then see a MD, PA or NP.

 FAQs